Things to do

 National Show Caves – 45 Mins http://www.showcaves.co.uk

-The Red Kite Feeding Centre – 20 Mins http://www.redkiteswales.co.uk
+The Red Kite Feeding Centre (Open Thurs-Sunday and every day in school holidays) – 20 Mins http://www.redkiteswales.co.uk

 Tenby / Saundersfoot – Beautiful Seaside Towns with stunning beaches – 60 mins

 Climbing Pen Y Fan – 40 Mins https://www.nationaltrust.org.uk/brecon-beacons/trails/pen-y-fan-and-corn-du-circular-walk